Sham1718/Bug-Tracker/README.md

 It supports project management, role-based access control, issue tracking, comments, and email notifications.

-This project was developed as a Final Year Project (FYP) to demonstrate real-world backend architecture, security, and frontend integration.
+This project was developed as  to demonstrate real-world backend architecture, security, and frontend integration.

 --------------------------------------------------------------------